envisioning/vocab/vocab/model-level.md

 ---
 category: ARCH, CORE
+generality:
+- 0.75
+- 0.725
+- 0.7
+- 0.675
+- 0.65
+- 0.625
+- 0.6
 slug: model-level
 summary: Abstraction layer at which an AI or ML model operates, focusing on the specific details and mechanics of the model's architecture and functioning.
 title: Model Level
 ---